coveo/search-ui/README.md

 * Install [plop](https://github.com/amwmedia/plop) globally with `npm install -g plop`
 * Change directory to `./plop`
-* Run `plop` to automatically start the small command line utility, and choose the components you wish to include in your bundle.
+* Run `plop` to automatically start the small command line utility, choose the "Create a new bundle" option, and choose the components you wish to include in your bundle.
 * Run `node plop.build.js` to compile the file created in `./bin/`.
 * Once compilation finished, your new bundle should be available in `./bin/CoveoJsSearch.Custom.js`